gradle/gradle/subprojects/docs/src/docs/release/notes.md

 An injected getPatternSetFactory method has been added to the `org.gradle.api.tasks.SourceTask` class.
 This is a possible breaking change for unit tests of tasks that extend the SourceTask class.

+### Changes to Play standalone distributions

+#### Names of dependency jars

+When copying dependencies into the Play distribution's `lib` directory, we now rename all jar files to include `group` or `project path` information.

+#### Tar distribution task

+The Gradle Play plugin now adds a `Tar` task to build standalone Play distributions (`createPlayBinaryTarDist`).
+A tar and zip distribution will be created when executing `dist`.

+#### Zip distribution task

+The name of the `Zip` task to create standalone Play distributions is now `createPlayBinaryZipDist`.

 ### Software model changes

 - Deprecated `CollectionBuilder` interface removed.